per2jensen/dar-backup-image/README.md

 | `/backup`    | Destination archive path                         |
 | `/restore`   | Optional restore target                          |
 | `/backup.d`  | Contains backup definition files (`.dar` format) |

+## 📦 Container Availability on GHCR

+The dar-backup Docker image is now published on the GitHub Container Registry (GHCR).
+You can pull the latest pre-release version tagged 0.5.0-alpha using:

+docker pull ghcr.io/per2jensen/dar-backup:0.5.0-alpha

+This image is based on Ubuntu 24.04 and includes the dar-backup CLI tool along with required dependencies like dar, par2, and gosu.
+It's ready for use in CI pipelines or local backup workflows.
+See the usage examples below for getting started quickly with test data and backup definitions.

 ## 🚀 Usage Example